nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 You can also follow along using your own dataset by adjusting the operator parameters based on your input video and model, and converting your video and model to a format that is understood by Holoscan.

-### Input video
+### Input Video

-The video stream replayer supports reading video files that are encoded as gxf entities.
+The video stream replayer supports reading video files that are encoded as GXF entities.
 These files are provided with the ultrasound dataset as the `ultrasound_256x256.gxf_entities` and `ultrasound_256x256.gxf_index` files.

 :::{note}
 To use your own video data, you can use the `convert_video_to_gxf_entities.py` script (installed in `/opt/nvidia/holoscan/bin` or [on GitHub](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/scripts#convert_video_to_gxf_entitiespy)) to encode your video.
 Note that - using this script - the metadata in the generated GXF tensor files will indicate that the data should be copied to the GPU on read.